 Getting into cryptocurrency may seem intimidating, but if you have the proper tools and knowledge, the process isn’t so difficult.
 Follow this guide before you make your first cryptocurrency purchase.

 A wallet is the cryptocurrency equivalent of a bank account that allows you to send and receive cryptocurrency.
 Wallets don’t actually store your cryptocurrency.
 Instead, the funds are stored on a blockchain and the wallet acts as an interface that allows you control of your funds.
 A wallet is just a graphical interface that easily allows you to manage your address and store your keys.
-Not all cryptocurrencies can be stored in one wallet. some wallets are currency-specific, and some support multiple currencies.
+Not all cryptocurrencies can be stored in one wallet.
+Some wallets are currency-specific, but most support multiple currencies.
 As long as you have control of your private keys, you have full control of your cryptocurrency.
-It is risky to keep your cryptocurrency on an exchange because they have control of your private keys.
+It is risky to keep your cryptocurrency on an exchange because you do not have sole control of your private keys.
 There have been several hacked exchanges that have lost significant amounts of money.

 Keeping cryptocurrency “offline” is known as cold storage.
 The cryptocurrency is not stored on a web-based app or computer; it is just suspended until you are ready to restore a wallet using your seed phrase or private keys.

 One of the most secure ways to store your cryptocurrency is a hardware wallet.
 These are physical devices, usually the size of a thumb drive, that act as a vault for your digital money.
 While keeping your money in a vault is the safest method, it can make performing transactions difficult.
-Popular hardware wallets include the Nano Ledger S, Trezor, and Digital Bitbox.
+Popular hardware wallets include, but are not limited to, the Nano Ledger S, Trezor, and Digital Bitbox.

 There is an option for you if you’re looking for a wallet for everyday spending.
 Mobile wallets allow you to store your cryptocurrency right on your phone.
 Need to pay for something?
 Just whip out your phone, open your wallet, enter an amount, and scan a QR code.
 It’s a four-step process that takes about a minute, of course depending on which blockchain you are using.
-ERC-20 tokens, amongst others, are more conducive to acting as simple transactional currencies since they have shorter confirmation times.
-That just means you have to wait less time for your transaction to be processed and completed.
+ERC-20 tokens, among others, are more conducive to acting as simple transactional currencies since they have shorter confirmation times, meaning you have to wait less time for your transaction to be processed and completed.
 However, many blockchains are working on additional layers that could help with smaller, continuous payments.
 Mobile wallets that are compatible with multiple cryptocurrencies include Jaxx, Coinomi, and Bread.